 The Washington State Life Sciences Discovery Fund, in cooperation with Vivos Inc., is sponsoring an animal “clinical trial” at Washington State University’s College

-study represents a clinical trial in the sense that subjects are actual cat patients with spontaneous sarcomas that have been referred to the Veterinary Teaching Hospital
+research purposes, this study represents a clinical trial in the sense that subjects are actual cat patients with spontaneous sarcomas that have been referred to the Veterinary Teaching Hospital

 The main purpose of this study at Washington State University is to test the use of yttrium-90-RadioGel™ as a novel therapeutic agent against

 tumors that cannot be treated effectively by otherwise conventional means.

 Why was yttrium-90-RadioGel™ selected for this study?

 Oncologists need an effective, high-dose injectable agent that can destroy neoplastic tissue without harming adjacent normal tissues and distal parts of the body.

 Surgeons can extract some tumors surgically, but in many cases, complete excision without surgical damage to the patient is not possible (such as where amputation may not be optional).

 Cancers may also invade adjacent normal tissues, and surgery is not advised in cases where tumor resection may cause severe patient complications.
 Often chemotherapy will not provide tumor

 reduction without excessive toxicity, and external beam radiation may not be able to provide sufficiently high doses to adequately treat deeply seated tumors without negative effects on normal

 Yttrium-90 RadioGel™ may be indicated for tumors that can be injected during surgical intervention or by image-guided percutaneous injection in

 cases where no other standard therapies could provide better outcomes for the patient.
 Direct placement within the tumor of a high-energy, short-range beta-particle emitter (yttrium-90) as

 a high radiation dose agent, however, provides an opportunity to destroy the tumor structure and its margins without harmful side effects to nearby tissues or other internal organs.

 But experience using yttrium-90-RadioGel™ is limited.
 Therefore, the principle objectives of the research at Washington State University are

 twofold: (1) to gain valuable physician experience with injection techniques (handling, mixing, needle placement, ultrasound support, radiation safety, and patient care), and (2) to show evidence

 of objective response (tumor cell destruction) without any of the negative side effects that are common in other cancer treatment modalities.